balayev1/ESSIS/README.md

 V. Re-rank and flag effectors in these newly identified regions.
 VI.
 Apply a rule-based filter to flag any remaining mutations satisfying specific biological criteria.

-For a detailed description of biological criteria applied to each element type, please see documentation at [Biological Rules](#).
+For a detailed description of biological criteria applied to each element type, please see [documentation](#).